jcseo1028/jcseo1028.github.io/_posts/2022-11-24-ATOMICHABIT.md

 7. Making a Bad Habit Undesirable
 8. Forward Motion
 9. Take the Easy Way
-Chapter Summary
 10. Use the Two Minute Rule
 11. Take Drastic Action
-12. I Want it NowLaws so far:
+12. I Want it Now
 13. Keeping on Track
 14. Be Accountable
 15. Genetics Versus Hard Work